aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Firstly, LandgateAPITest tests services from an actual mobile device in real-world mobile usage situations.
 Tests are therefore as close to the real mobile experience as possible.
 This contrasts with the bulk of academic literature that performs tests on desktop computers emulating mobile devices.
 This testing campaign showed that the majority of responses were received in under a second and is suitable for mobile use.

 Secondly, more aspects of the interaction between client and server than merely average response time are examined.
-Determining the rate of incorrect responses provides Landgate with a second metric indicative of user acceptance of SLIP's services.
-The campaign detailed in this work showed only 0.6% of responses returned incorrect responses, but LandgateAPITest in its current form is incapable of determining the cause.
+Determining the rate of inconsistent responses provides Landgate with a second metric indicative of user acceptance of SLIP's services.
+The campaign detailed in this work showed only 0.6% of responses returned inconsistent responses, but LandgateAPITest in its current form is incapable of determining the cause.
 Given the increasing frequency of reference check failures with increasing distance travelled it is assumed that the mobile network environment is the main determinant.

 Lastly, the examination of a single service provider, Landgate and WALIS's SLIP service, lead to practical and actionable recommendations to improve its suitability for mobile users and application developers.
 Google Inc.'s deprecation of Google Maps Engine and SLIP's enforced change to Esri servers caused some disruption due to a change in JSON data format.
 Landgate can smooth such transitions by continuing to serve OGC data from the new Esri servers.

 This is not the first work to study each of these aspects, as is evident in the related work section.
-It is the intersection of these three aspects that grants LandgateAPITest the opportunity to produce actionable recommendations for Landgate.
-LandgateAPITest is a real-world testing suite, with real-world limitations.
-However, this does not diminish its utility to service providers.
+It is the intersection of these three aspects that grants LandgateAPITest the opportunity to produce actionable recommendations for Landgate and provide mobile suitability metrics for objective goal success measurement.

 ## References